OSGeo/gdal/doc/source/programs/gdal_raster_viewshed.rst

 .. option:: --min-distance <value>

+   .. versionadded:: 3.12

    Minimum distance from observer to compute visibility.
    Must be less than '--max-distance'
    (Not supported in cumulative mode)

 .. option:: --start-angle <value>

+   .. versionadded:: 3.12

    Start angle for visibility.
-Measured clockwise from 0 North.
+Measured clockwise from 0 North, in degree.
    (Not supported in cumulative mode)

 .. option:: --end-angle <value>

+   .. versionadded:: 3.12

    End angle for visibility.
-Measured clockwise from 0 North.
+Measured clockwise from 0 North, in degree.
    (Not supported in cumulative mode)

 .. option:: --high-pitch <value>

+   .. versionadded:: 3.12

    High angle for visibility.
-Measured up from 0 horizontal.
+Measured up from 0 horizontal, in degree.
    Values above the high pitch are marked out of range.
    Must be greater than '--low-pitch'.
    (Not supported in cumulative mode)

 .. option:: --low-pitch <value>

+   .. versionadded:: 3.12

    Low angle for visibility.
-Measured up from 0 horizontal.
+Measured up from 0 horizontal, in degree.
    Cell values are clamped to be no lower than the intersection of the angle.
 Must be less than '--high-pitch'.
    (Not supported in cumulative mode)